-- 134.It is important to note here that because of the poor recording consistency for alcoholrelated crime nationally, the overall number of incidents is likely to be much higher.
-The reason for this is that officers infrequently, and in some cases never, add the alcohol maker to the main reason for arrest. - 135.
-This is also true of alcohol related hospital admissions, which academics studies have shown are a true fraction of the real total because the admissions where alcohol was involved (except those where alcohol was the main reason for admission) are rarely accurately captured. - 136.
-The night-time economy area of the High Street (2) remains the main location for alcohol-related crime, followed by Tavistock Street (2 where street drinking at night is observed) and then Midland Road (3, near to the junction with River Street). - 137.
-There are very low levels of alcohol-related crime outside of the three existing CIZs.
-This is an important observation because there are higher levels of some other crimes, e.g., criminal damage in the town centre.
+- 7.2.1.39 It is important to note here that because of the poor recording consistency for alcohol- related crime nationally, the overall number of incidents is likely to be much higher.
+The reason for this is that officers infrequently, and in some cases never, add the alcohol maker to the main reason for arrest. - 7.2.1.40 This is also true of alcohol related hospital admissions, which academics studies have shown are a true fraction of the real total because the admissions where alcohol was involved (except those where alcohol was the main reason for admission) are rarely accurately captured. - 7.2.1.41 The night-time economy area of the High Street (2) remains the main location for alcohol-related crime, followed by Tavistock Street (3) - 7.2.1.42 148.
+There are very low levels of alcohol-related crime outside of the three existing CIZs. - 7.2.1.43 This is an important observation because there are higher levels of some other crimes, e.g., criminal damage in the town centre.
 Yet, there is virtually no alcohol-related crime there (area 4).
 Notwithstanding the point above about alcohol-recording, this strongly suggests that the crimes that are taking place in the three existing CIZs are associated with the consumption of alcohol.

-Figure 12 Recorded ASB overlaid with location and type of premises April 2019 to March 2021
+Figure 15: Recorded ASB overlaid with location and type of premises April 2019 to March 2021

-- 138.ASB is the best indicator available for the public nuisance objective of the Licensing Act's four licensing objectives.
-However, it does include incidents and offences that do not involve alcohol or licensed premises and their cumulative presence, so this must be considered carefully. - 139.To some extent, this complex picture of ASB is reflected in the hotspot mapping above.
-Tavistock Street (3) and Midland Road (1) are the two most severe ASB hotspots in the borough, but it is likely that this is also linked to the housing areas around here as well as the known street drinking problems. - 140.
-The High Street CIZ (2), the riverside near River Street and Horne Lane (5), and the Town Centre area in-between the CIZs (4) are the next three most intense hotspots.
+- Key Blue: Late Night Refreshment | Pink: Pubs, Bars & Nightclubs | Green: Off Licences (supermarket & independent) - 7.2.1.44 ASB is the best indicator available for the public nuisance objective of the Licensing Act's four licensing objectives.
+However, it does include incidents and offences that do not involve alcohol or licensed premises and their cumulative presence, so this must be considered carefully. - 7.2.1.45 To some extent, this complex picture of ASB is reflected in the hotspot mapping above.
+Tavistock Street (3) and Midland Road (1) are the two most severe ASB hotspots in the borough, but it is likely that this is also linked to the housing areas around here as well as the known street drinking problems. - 7.2.1.46 The High Street CIZ (2), the riverside near River Street and Horne Lane (5), and the Town Centre area in-between the CIZs (4) are the next three most intense hotspots.
 The latter two have very few licences.
 This suggest that whilst the presence of licensed premises is associated with the most intense ASB problems, that it is evident that areas away from these can also suffer to some degree.
-However, it is also reasonable to assume that some of the ASB outside the CIZs is also related to the consumption of alcohol and drugs as these areas are known as places that street drinkers favour for consuming alcohol, particularly the Riverside.
+However, it is also reasonable to assume that some of the ASB outside the CIZs is also related to the consumption of alcohol - and drugs - as these areas are known as places that street drinkers favour for consuming alcohol, particularly the Riverside.